How to find your way through the public sector tendering minefield – Understanding your customer.

-I think one of the key reasons for this perception is that the tendering process is actually only a very small proportion of the wider scope of what is public sector procurement.
+I think one of the key reasons for this perception is that the tendering process is actually only a very small proportion of the wider scope of what is; public sector procurement.

 Whilst it is true that you can set up your own tendering ‘machine’ as a repeatable process where sheer volume of bids presented may work in your favour, but as we are all aware, using that approach is a very hit and miss affair, (and usually more miss than hit!).

 High volume will create success but perhaps not the success you want to achieve

-Now we all know when it comes to volume tendering modifing the target side is not really feasible (more on that below) but to stretch the metaphor further, wouldn’t it be better to first hone the darts to ensure its more likely to hit the bulls eye?
+Now we all know when it comes to volume tendering modifing the target side is not really feasible (really? more on that below) but to stretch the metaphor further, wouldn’t it be better to first hone the darts to ensure they are more likely to hit a bulls eye?

-Ok by throwing enough bid (not big!) darts at the tender target at the right price, eventually one will stick, but what if you could expand the target side of the board and further load those bid darts in your favour?
+Ok as I said by throwing enough bid (not big!) darts at the tender target at the right price, eventually one will stick but what if you could expand the target side of the equation?

 Supply side procurement knowledge and the, “its always been done this way” wall

-Perhaps the reason for that is the long lasting ‘Berlin Wall’ of; “its always been done this way and the only way to win public sector work is the tender and bid approach” – translated.. “we don’t need to know how procurement and hence our customers work”.
+Perhaps the reason for that is the long lasting ‘Berlin Wall’ of; “its always been done this way” and “the only way to win public sector work is the tender and bid approach” – translated.. we don’t need to know how the procurement process and hence our customers work.

-Understanding the way your potential customers work, (public sector or otherwise) and how they make buying decisions, and eventually how and why they agree contracts is absolutely fundimental and essential (did I say it was important?) to achieving real sales and ROI success in the public sector, after all it is a potential £122bn market place.
-Perhaps you should join my crusade!
-More on this topic see here…
+Understanding the way your potential customers work, (public sector or otherwise) and how they make buying decisions, and how and why they agree contracts is absolutely fundimental and essential (and did I say it was important?) to achieving real sales and ROI success in public sector contracting.